drbean/curriculum/test/toefl/general/slides.md

 ## Midterm, final tests

-The plan is to simulate the TOEIC test experience under test conditions at certain points of the course on the Internet.
+The plan is to simulate the TOEFL test experience under test conditions at certain points of the course on the Internet.

 I will try to grade your answers the way an actual test rater would score you.